 “The implementation of Super ESCOs on the continent will gradually contribute to the expansion and strengthening of the energy efficiency financing ecosystem.
 The African Development Bank is proud to support the first Super ESCO in Africa and looks forward to supporting further projects in the future,” said Jalel Chabchoub, Chief Investment Officer and Energy Efficiency Specialist in the Department of Renewable Energy and Energy Efficiency at the African Development Bank.

 About SEFA: SEFA is an African Development Bank-managed special fund, providing finance for renewable energy.
 SEFA’s overarching goal is to contribute to universal access to affordable, reliable, sustainable, and modern energy services for all in Africa, in line with the Bank’s New Deal on Energy for Africa and the UN Sustainable Development Goal 7.
-SEFA was established in 2011 in partnership with the Government of Denmark and has since received contributions from the Governments of the United States, United Kingdom, Italy, Norway, Spain, and Sweden, the Nordic Development Fund and Germany.
+SEFA was established in 2011 in partnership with the Government of United States, United Kingdom, , Norway, Spain, and Sweden, the Nordic Development Fund and Germany.
 SEFA is housed in the Renewable Energy and Energy Efficiency Department (PERN) under the Power, Energy, Climate, and Green Growth (PEVP) complex.